What Are HEIC Files? The Simple, Technical Guide

 • Export on demand: In Photos (Mac), use File → Export → Export [#] Photos and choose JPEG when needed.

-• Batching: Select multiple images and export once—handy for large shares.
+• Batching: Select multiple images and export once.
+This is useful for large shares.

-• Archiving: Keep originals (HEIC) in Photos; export JPEG copies only for sharing to non-Apple users.
+• Archiving: Keep originals (HEIC) in Photos.
+Export JPEG copies only for sharing with non-Apple users.

-• Editing: Most modern editors on macOS handle HEIC; if a plugin/app balks, export a working JPEG/TIFF just for that edit.
+• Editing: Most modern editors on macOS handle HEIC.
+If a plugin or app fails, export a JPEG or TIFF just for that edit.

 FAQs